 The notice applies to:

-• Unilateral or collective conduct likely to fall within the scope of competition law
+- Unilateral or collective conduct likely to fall within the scope of competition law.

-While the draft notice initially excluded projects relating to queries on merger control, French restrictive practices of competition and State aid, the FCA’s press release now only excludes queries on merger control and State aid.
+While the draft notice initially excluded projects relating to queries on merger control, French restrictive practices of competition and State aid, the FCA’s press release now only excludes queries on merger control and State aid. - Projects at an appropriate stage of development.

-• Projects pursuing one or several sustainability objectives (e.g., addressing climate change, preserving natural resources, reducing pollution, ensuring a fair income, or safeguarding animal welfare);
+- Projects pursuing one or several sustainability objectives (e.g., addressing climate change, preserving natural resources, reducing pollution, ensuring a fair income, or safeguarding animal welfare);

-• Projects potentially having an impact on all or part of mainland France and the overseas territories.
+- Projects potentially having an impact on all or part of mainland France and the overseas territories.

-• Projects raising a competition law issue which the applicants or their legal counsel cannot easily answer”.
+- Projects raising a competition law issue “which the applicants or their legal counsel cannot easily answer”.

 On this point, the FCA has significantly broadened the notice compared to the EC’s notice on guidance letters, by deleting the requirement for a “new or particularly complex competition law issue” which was included in the draft notice.